-Israeli occupying soldiers suppressing Palestinians during a raid on Beita Alaa Badarneh © 18 June 2020 violent house raids, arbitrary arrests, incidents of physical and psychological abuse, including the beating of protesters, meet the threshold of prohibited "measures of brutality" and "measures of intimidation or terrorism".
+Tear gas fired at a Palestinian paramedic and protesters at Jabal Sbeih Wahaj Bani Moufleh © 25 June 2021 rights.353 Denial of free movement in Beita, including the curfew imposed on the village in April 1988 and the freedom of movement restrictions since May 2021, violate the fundamental rights to freedom of movement and the right to personal liberty.354 The inhumane and degrading character of violent house raids, arbitrary arrests, incidents of physical and psychological abuse, including the beating of protesters, meet the threshold of prohibited "measures of brutality"355 and "measures of intimidation or terrorism".356

 Further, the impact of the measures causing assaults on the dignity of the residents of Beita, physical injury and moral suffering of the entire village, is likely to reach the threshold of "inhuman treatment", a grave breach of the Geneva Conventions.
-This is evident in specific cases highlighted in the report, such as the case of Al-Khabisa family, consisting of six members, one of which was killed disproportionately, the other administratively detained with no charges and the other injured disproportionately with a live bullet.
+357 This is evident in specific cases highlighted in the report, such as the case of Al-Khabisa family, consisting of six members, one of whom was killed arbitrarily, the other administratively detained with no charges and another who fell and was injured during confrontations at Jabal Sbeih.